shivanidoshi26/Interactive-Lab-Hub/Lab 3/README.md

 1. Sketch ideas for what you'll work on in lab on Wednesday.

 Ritika and I came up with the idea during the lab on Wednesday.
-We decided to play with an idea that revolved around Jeopardy and game shows because those are really enjoyable and fun to watch.
+We decided to play with an idea that revolved around escape rooms because those are really interactive, enjoyable and fun.
 This is the sketch we came up with:
 ![Image](images/sketch.png)

 ## Share your idea sketches with Zoom Room mates and get feedback